California Adoption Laws

 In order for you to better understand what will happen to your family as you attempt to grow, we’ve compiled a list of adoption laws in California to be familiar with.

 However, please note that this article is not intended as legal advice.
-Consult an attorney if you have immediate legal concerns about your adoption, or call 1-800-ADOPTION to learn more about your state’s adoption laws and requirements.
+Always consult an attorney if you have immediate legal concerns about your adoption.

 California adoption laws set forth a few stipulations for who can adopt in the Golden State.
 Adoptive parents must: